ro-berto/build/scripts/master/buildbucket/README.md

     * url (str): url to human-viewable change page.
     * project (str): name of project this change refers to.

+## Limitations

+Current implementation has the following limitations:

+* Only one buildbucket instance configuration per buildbot master is supported.
+* Build request merging is not supported.
+If build requests are merged, only one buildbucket build will be updated.
+  TODO(nodir): remove this limitation.

 ### Applications

 * Scheduling code does not have to be hosted on buildbot.